How to File ITR Online in India: Complete Step-by-Step Guide (2025)

 - Select Filing Mode: Online

-The portal will suggest the appropriate form based on your profile.
-Most salaried individuals will use:
+- The portal suggests the appropriate form based on your profile

 - Verify pre-filled personal details (name, DOB, address)